UniExeterRSE/intro-version-control/index.md

 ## Acknowledgements

-This course is currently under development.
-It is being developed by [members]({{ site.url }}/acknowledgements.html) of the University of Exeter's Research Software Engineering Group who are enthusiastic about sharing their skills with the wider research
+This course was developed by
+[members]({{ site.url }}/acknowledgements.html) of the
+University of Exeter's Research Software Engineering Group who are enthusiastic about sharing their skills with the wider research